 ELVIS LIVES Walk A Mile In My Shoes 25TH ANNIVERSARY

-Having just spoken above of one of my heroes Muhammad Ali, here is a very wonderful honor bestowed upon him just today.
+One of my heroes Muhammad Ali has had a very wonderful honor bestowed upon him just today.

 What a beautiful man…